-As at 31 December 2017 the Risk and Compliance Director was the Bank's appointed Senior Manager for the Compliance Oversight Function SMF16 and the Money Laundering Reporting Officer Function SMF17, and reports directly to the CEO/MD, with a dotted line to the Chair of the Board Risk and Audit Committee.
+As at 31 December 2018 the Risk and Compliance Director was the Bank's appointed Senior Manager for the Compliance Oversight Function SMF16, and reports directly to the to the Chair of the Board Risk and Audit Committee, with a dotted line to the CEO/MD.
 It is his responsibility to ensure that all staff are aware of their legal and regulatory responsibilities.